agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/transfer-lamports/lesson.md

     **account2.try_borrow_mut_lamports()? -= 123;
 ```

-To avoid underflow or overflow errors, it ios recommended to set your `Cargo.toml` to use overflow checks.
+To avoid underflow or overflow errors, it is recommended to set your `Cargo.toml` to use overflow checks:

 ```toml
 [profile.release]